 In the private sector there are several providers of resource maps as well.
 For example SolarGIS or DWS2Power (SolarGIS, 2015).
 These companies however, are selling the maps instead of providing the information of the map for free.
 Furthermore, those private map providers are not used as a first screening tool, but are in the section of bankable maps as indicated in chapter 3.4.

 It can be said conclusively that in the specific field of first screening, the Global Atlas is the best tool currently available.
 What makes the Global Atlas unique is the worldwide cover in combination with the GIS tools used to display as well as the usability of the data.
-Having similar goals as the possible competition allows the Global Atlas to even work together with the organizations mentioned in this chapter, which allows further possibilities of growth.
+Having similar goals as the possible competition allows the Global Atlas to work together with the organizations mentioned in this chapter, allowing further possibilities of growth.